hazelcast/hazelcast/hazelcast-documentation/src/HazelcastSimulator/ExecutingASimulatorTest.md

 ### Running the Test

-When you are in your working directory, execute the following command to start the test.
+When you are in your working folder, execute the following command to start the test.

 ```
 ./run.sh
 ```

-The script `run.sh` is for your convenience which gathers all commands used to perform a test in one script.
+The script `run.sh` is for your convenience.
+It gathers all the commands used to perform a test into one script.
 The following is the content of this example `run.sh` script.

 ```
 #!/bin/bash